HomeMy WebLinkAboutcoa.lu.sp.Willoughby Park56aAA,,\-� �-)�

 REFERRALS:

-Housing Dir.
+Housiri; Dir.

-Aspen viater
+Aspen Water

 Envir.
 Hlth.

-Fire Chief
+Fire

-_ Other:
+Other:

-FILE S'I'A'l'l1S AND LOCATION:
+FILE STATUS AND LOCATION: C-�-os

 CASE DISPOSITION:

-Conditional Use approval shall be considered at the Precise SPA
+Y. Conditional Use approval shall be considered at the Precise SPA

 Plan stage.

-The property shall be rezoned to Public prior to consideration of
+y.
+3. The property shall be rezoned to Public prior to consideration of

 the Conceptual or Precise SPA Plan for the Museum.

+�. k.
 A detailed landscape plan shall be submitted as part of the

-Precise SPA plan for the Ski Club.
+Precise SPA Plan for the Ski Club.

 6. Any drainage problems should be addressed in detail at the